 NATIONAL WEATHER SERVICE LITTLE ROCK AR

 600 AM CDT WED JUN 22 2016

 ...LIGHTNING SAFETY AWARENESS WEEK...

 The National Weather Service has declared the week of June

-June 22nd through 28th, LIGHTNING SAFETY AWARENESS WEEK.
+19th through the 25th as LIGHTNING SAFETY AWARENESS WEEK.
+This

 is the third of five public information statements to be issued

-by the National Weather Service
+by the National Weather Service office in Little Rock

 Today's topic is LIGHTNING SAFETY AND SPORTS ACTIVITIES.

 you should be prepared to go to a safe place when thunderstorms

-many cases, those involved in the activities
+from 2006 to 2015.
+In many cases, those involved in the activities

 failed to realize the developing danger.

 Officials in charge of organized sports should have a lightning

 the plan and know what to do.

 - when the event should be stopped

 For stadiums and larger venues, the National Weather Service has